robertoporta/osticket/README.md

 </p>

 <h1>osTicket - Solving a Ticket</h1>
-This is an example where I solve a ticket in the help desk ticketing system <strong>osTicket</strong>.
+This is an example where I solve a ticket in the help desk ticketing system osTicket.
 This simple simulation shows how I handle a user-submitted issue from start to finish, including reviewing the ticket, setting priorities, communicating with the user, and resolving the problem.

 </p>